Invest in the Nordics – Introduction of large-scale opportunities in safe and sustainable Iceland, a high-growth market

 Keldur Development Area in Reykjavík - Large scale investment opportunities

-Keldur will be an exciting, modern urban quarter in Reykjavik and the future home to 13,000 residents and 8,000 jobs, focused on eco-friendly transportation and land-use around three transit stations.
+Keldur Development will be an exciting, modern urban quarter in Reykjavik and the future home to 13,000 residents and 8,000 jobs, focused on eco-friendly public transport.

-A total of 5,800 apartments and 150,000 square meters for jobs are included in the masterplan for Keldur, a development in a dense human-scale of 3-5 floors with premium urban qualities for residents and visitors.
+A total of 5,800 apartments and 150,000 square meters for jobs are included in the masterplan for Keldur, a development in a dense human-scale of 3-5 floors with premium urban qualities.